Recovering the geometry of a flat spacetime from background radiation: Examples in 3+1 dimensions

 \begin{prop} The group $\Gamma$ generated by $\gamma_k, \gamma,\gamma'$ is a discrete group in $Isom(\mathbb H^3)$ and the quotient $\mathbb H^3/\Gamma$ is a non-orientable orbifold of finite volume. \end{prop}

 A fundamental region for the action of $\Gamma$ can be obtained as follows.
 Denote for any $k$ by $E_k$ the exterior of the plane $P_k$, e.~g.~the region of $\mathbb H^3\setminus P$ that contains $\infty$.
-Analogously, denote by $E$ the exterior of $P$, whereas $I'$ is the interior region bounded by $P'$.
+Analogously, denote by $E$ the exterior of $P$ and by $I'$ the interior region bounded by $P'$.
 Then a fundamental region for $\Gamma$ is given by

 As we are interested in $\mathbb R^{3,1}$-valued cocycles, we need to determine explicitly the matrices in $O(3,1)^+$ corresponding to the transformations $\gamma_k, \gamma,\gamma'$.

 In $\mathbb R^{3,1}$ we consider coordinates $x_0,x_1,x_2,x_3$ so that the Minkowski metric takes the form $-dx_0^2+dx_1^2+dx_2^2+dx_3^2$.
 Given two real numbers $v_0,v_1$ and a complex number $z=x+iy$, we denote by $(v_0,v_1,z)$ the point $(v_0,v_1,x,y)$ in $\mathbb R^{3,1}$.